 John Dickson was a Scottish engineer who applied to settle in New South Wales.
 He arrive in 1813 and brought with him a steam-engine as well as other equipment and tools.
-Governor Macquarie granted him 15 acres at Cockle Bay for his steam-driven mill – Australia’s first.
+Governor Macquarie granted him 15 acres at Cockle Bay for Australia’s first steam-driven mill.
 He was also granted 3000 acres near Camden as a grazing farm.

 John Dickson went on to become a significant landholder and was an original member of the Agricultural Society.
 He grew crops, ran sheep and cattle, and exported salted meat.
 Eventually, he encountered legal difficulties and, rather than face gaol, absconded to England where he died in 1843.

 Dickson’s apprentice, Thomas Barker, went on to become a successful miller in the colony, acquiring his own mills in the Cockle Bay area.
 Milling continued in the area (renamed Darling Harbour in 1826) well into the 20th century.